CoalaWeb/coalaweb-docs/README.md

 Coalaweb Documentation
 =============

-This is the official documentation for CoalaWeb projects, written by the [Steven Palmer](http://coalaweb.com).
+This is the official documentation for CoalaWeb projects, written by [Steven Palmer](http://coalaweb.com).

 ## Contributions